dmcwee/dmcwee.github.io/README.md

-# TenantStatus
+# McWee MS Tools

+Tenant Check
-Get the status of a tenant hosted in Azure
+Get the status of a tenant hosted in Azure/O365